-Hint: Menu Bar Displays Possible Moves You will soon find that this menu bar serves a second, equally important, function.
-Because it only shows the moves that are possible from the particular position you are in, it serves as a visual indicator of which way you can move.
+You will soon find that this menu bar serves a second, equally Important, function.
+Because it only shows the moves that are possible from the position you are in.
+It serves as a visual indicator of which way you can move.
 You won't bump into the wall by trying to move forward if you notice that there is no forward option on the bar.
-More subtly, a Move suddenly appearing shows a path opening up on your right; you could move along it by turning twice to your right and then walking forward.
+More subtly, a Move suddenly appearing (on the menu bar) shows a path opening on your right; you could move along it by turning twice to your right and then walking forward.

-These are the new moves opened up by this menu bar:
+There are the new moves accessible from this menu bar:

-<Move

-This means a side-step to the left while still looking forwards.

-Forward

-Select this to move forward in exactly the same way as using the centre screen.
-It is repeated both as a direction aid and for completeness, so that you can make all your moves from the menu bar if you prefer.
+- <Move: This means a side-step to the left while still looking forwards. - Forward: Select this to move forward in the same way as using the centre screen.
+It is repeated both as a direction aid and for completeness, so that you can make all your moves from the menu bar if you prefer. - Back: This allows you to take one step backwards, while still looking forwards. - Move>: This means a side-step to the right while still looking forwards.

-Back

-This allows you to take one step backwards, while still looking forwards.

-Move>

-This means a side-step to the right while still looking forwards.